polkadot-developers/substrate-developer-hub.github.io/CONTRIBUTING.md

 ## PR Checklist

-- [ ] Is the audience and objective of the document clear from the first paragraph?
+- [ ] Are the audience and objective of the document clear?
 E.g. a document for developers that should teach them about transaction fees.
 - [ ] Is the writing:
   - **Clear**: No jargon.